ccli3896/RLWorms/README.md

             7. Training data: Datasets used to train agents.
 Concatenations of 20 min episodes of randomly flashing light data, with animals switched out at the end of every episode.
 See Figure 1 and Methods in manuscript for details.
             8. Training scripts: Code to train soft actor-critic agents on animal data.
             9. Tutorials: Folder containing tutorials that do not require animals.

+# System requirements
+Training can be completed on any machine with Pytorch (tested on torch==2.0.1).
+The demo has been tested on a 2020 MacBook Pro with an Apple M1 chip running Ventura 13.4.1.
+For the manuscript, the computations were run on the FASRC Cannon cluster supported by the FAS Division of Science Research Computing Group at Harvard University.
+GPU types available to us are in [this list.](https://docs.rc.fas.harvard.edu/kb/running-jobs/#Using_GPUs)
+Training completed in under an hour with these resources and a memory pool of 10gb for all cores during an array of training jobs of 20-30 agents.

+For the hardware setup in the manuscript (Figure 1), we used an Edmund Optics 5012 LE Monochrome USB 3.0 camera or a ThorLabs DCC1545M with [pypyueye](https://github.com/galaunay/pypyueye.git).
+Lights for optogenetic illumination were Kessil PR160L LEDs at wavelengths of 467 nm for blue and 525 nm for green.
+LEDs were controlled by National Instruments DAQmx devices with the [nidaqmx library](https://nidaqmx-python.readthedocs.io/en/latest/).

+Due to hardware compatibility issues, data collection and evaluation on live animals must be completed on a Windows machine (all live animal data collected using Windows 10 and 11).

 # Installation guide
 A conda environment with the required dependencies for agent training can be built from `./Tutorials/rlwormsdemo_environment.yml`.
 The time required is the time to install Pytorch and its dependencies.